 - qcow2 and host file systems keep their own metadata and scalability should be evaluated/tuned when trying very large image sizes.
 Using raw disks means fewer layers that could affect scalability or max size.

 With a storage poolIf you select Select managed or other existing storage to use a storage pool, click Browse to open the Locate or create storage volume window.

 - Select a storage pool from the Storage Pools list.

 - Optional: Click to create a new storage volume.
 The Add a Storage Volume screen will appear.
 Enter the name of the new storage volume.Choose a format option from the Format drop-down menu.
 Format options include raw, qcow2, and qed.
-Adjust other fields as desired.
+Adjust other fields as needed.
 Note that the qcow2 version used here is version 3.
-To change the qcow version refer to Section 24.20.2, “Setting Target Elements”
+To change the qcow version see Section 23.20.2, “Setting Target Elements”

 Figure 3.8.
 The Add a Storage Volume window

 Name and final configurationName the virtual machine.
 Virtual machine names can contain letters, numbers and the following characters: underscores (